North Dakota Drug Crime Defense Lawyers

 Possession of a Controlled Substance with Intent to Distribute

 The offense of possession with intent to deliver or distribute amounts to a much more serious criminal offense carrying harsher penalties.
 Generally, intent to distribute (also known as intent to deliver or intent to sell) will be charged as a felony based on a large enough quantity of the controlled substance or other evidence indicating an intent to distribute, such as large amounts of cash, scales, paraphernalia, and/or packaging materials.
 A conviction with intent to distribute constitutes a Class B Felony when the controlled substance involves most Schedule I, II, or III drugs.
-Schedule IV drugs involve exposure to a Class C Felony while possession of Schedule V drugs constitute a Class A Misdemeanor.
+Schedule IV drugs involve exposure to a Class C Felony while possession of Schedule V drugs constitutes a Class A Misdemeanor.
 [See N.D.
 Cent.
 Code § 19-03.1-23 Effective 8/1/19].
 The criminal offense of intent to distribute is a serious crime that can result in a lengthy term of imprisonment and substantial fines for even a first offense.
 For example, a first conviction of possession with intent to distribute heroin can result in a penalty of up to 10 years in state prison and a fine up to $10,000.

 Possession of Drug Paraphernalia to Use or Store Drugs [N.D.
 Cent.
 Code § 19-03.4-03 Effective 8/1/19]